Lawrence Le Fleming: First-class cricketer

 Le Fleming was a right-handed middle-order batsman who played in a total of 13 first-class cricket matches.
 After one match for the Second XI at Tonbridge in August 1897, Le Fleming made his First XI debut for Kent County Cricket Club at Lord's in a county championship match against Middlesex later the same month.
 He scored 40 runs in the match, a total which remained his highest score in first-class cricket.
 He played in eight matches for the county the following year and three in 1899, making a total of 12 appearances for the county First XI.

 Le Fleming's oldest brother John also played for Kent, making a total of 40 appearances for the county First XI between 1889 and 1899.
-Despite their careers overlapping, the brothers never played in the same Kent side.
+Despite their careers overlapping, the brothers never played in the same Kent team.

-Le Fleming played club cricket regularly for teams such as Bluebottles, based at Tunbridge Wells, Band of Brothers, a side closely associated with the Kent county club, and Free Foresters as well as playing regularly when posted in India, but did not appear again in county cricket.
+Le Fleming played club cricket regularly for teams such as Bluebottles, based at Tunbridge Wells, Band of Brothers, a team closely associated with the Kent county club, and Free Foresters as well as playing regularly when posted in India, but did not appear again in county cricket.
 His only other first-class appearance was for the Army against the Royal Navy at Lord's in 1912, the first year in which inter-services matches were given first-class status, and he played a single Minor Counties Championship match for Kent's Second XI in 1914 just before the outbreak of war.

 As well as being a cricketer, Le Fleming played hockey and was a scratch golfer.